Portfolio case studies: The opening act

 Now that you have the outline, here’s are some final tips for each slide:

-- Include two to three short bullet points or sentences on each slide.
+- We suggest you include relatively little text on each slide.
 No need for paragraphs; this is distracting to the interviewers if you’re reading something different than what’s on-screen.

 Practice and embrace feedback

 The best way to do well in portfolio presentations is to practice and embrace critical feedback.
-We recommend finding time to present your portfolio to multiple mentors on ADPList.
+Try doing your presentation out loud, recording it, and watching the recording (yikes!
+But you can do it!).
+Or present to a friend, trusted co-worker, mentor or mentors on ADPList.

 Want to join our table?